gwcbi/haphpipe/README.md

 ## Stages

 Each stage can be run on its own.
-Stages are grouped into 4 categories: hp_reads, hp_assemble, hp_annotate, and hp_haplotype.
+Stages are grouped into 4 categories: hp_reads, hp_assemble, hp_haplotype, and hp_annotate.
 More detailed description of command line options for each stage are available in the [wiki](https://github.com/gwcbi/haphpipe/wiki).

 [TODO] Finish describing each haphpipe stage.